waynegakuo/nova-reel/README.md

    - Copy your **API Read Access Token** (this is your Bearer Token)
    - It starts with "eyJ..." and is quite long

-### Step 7: Set Up API Keys as Firebase Secrets 🔑
+### Step 10: Set Up API Keys as Firebase Secrets 🔑

 1. **Set TMDB API Key:**
    ```bash
    cd functions
    firebase functions:secrets:set TMDB_API_BEARER_TOKEN
    ```
    When prompted, paste your TMDB Bearer Token.
+The input is masked so you won't see the pasted token but it will be there.
+Just paste ONCE!

 2. **Set Gemini API Key:**
    ```bash